Xu-Lan/ppmm/README.md

 ## Usage

-### Listing Sources
+### Listing mirrors

-List all available sources:
+List all available mirrors:

 ```bash
 mm ls
 ```

-### Switching Sources
+### Switching mirrors

-Switch to a specific source, for example, Alibaba Cloud:
+Switch to a specific mirror, for example，Alibaba Cloud:

 ```bash
 mm use ali
 ```

-### Testing Sources
+### Testing mirrors

-Test the response time of all sources:
+Test the response time of all mirrors:

 ```bash
 mm test
 ```

-### Viewing Current Source
+### Viewing Current mirror

-Check the currently used source:
+Check the currently used mirror:

 ```bash
 mm current
 ```

-### Adding a New Source
+### Adding a New mirror

-Add a new source:
+Add a new mirror:

 ```bash
 mm add <name> <URL>